pengrad/java-telegram-bot-api/README.md

 ### Available methods

 All request methods have the same names as original ones.
-Required params should be passed in constructor.
+Required params should be passed in the constructor.
 Optional params can be added in chains.

 #### Send message

 All send requests **(SendMessage, SendPhoto, SendLocation...)** return **SendResponse** object that contains **Message**.

 ```java
 SendMessage request = new SendMessage(chatId, "text")
         .parseMode(ParseMode.HTML)